 Character and aggregate data types require special treatment in a multi-language development environment.
 The data layout of all languages that are to be used must be taken into consideration; this includes padding and alignment.
 If these data types are not handled correctly, the data could be corrupted, the memory could be corrupted, or both may become corrupt.
 This can happen by writing/reading past either end of the data structure, see [HCB].
-For example, a Pascal STRING data type corresponds to a C structure and not to the C structure char str [10]
+For example, a Pascal STRING data type and not to the C structure

-VAR str: STRING(10);

 '''

+6 VAR str: STRING(10);

+7 corresponds to a C structure

-struct {
+8 struct {

-int length;
+9 int length;

-char str [10];
+10 char str [10];

-};
+11 };

 '''

+- 13 char str [10]

-where length contains the actual length of STRING.
-The second C construct is implemented with a physical length that is different from physical length of the Pascal STRING and assumes a null terminator.
+- where length contains the actual length of STRING.
+The second C construct is implemented with a physical

+- length that is different from physical length of the Pascal STRING and assumes a null terminator.

-Most numeric data types have counterparts across languages, but again the layout should be understood, and only those types that match the languages should be used.
-For example, in some implementations of C++ a signed char would match a Fortran integer(1)
+- Most numeric data types have counterparts across languages, but again the layout should be understood, and

+- only those types that match the languages should be used.
+For example, in some implementations of C++ a

+- 18 signed char

+- would match a Fortran

+- integer(1)

-and would match a Pascal
+- 21 and would match a Pascal

-PACKED -128..127
+- 22 PACKED -128..127

-These correspondences can be implementation-defined and should be verified.
+- 23 These correspondences can be implementation-defined and should be verified.

-The vulnerability is applicable to languages with the following characteristics:

-• All high level programming languages and low level programming languages are susceptible to this vulnerability when used in a multi-language development environment.
+- The vulnerability is applicable to languages with the following characteristics: - All high level programming languages and low level programming languages are susceptible to this vulnerability when used in a multi-language development environment.

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+- Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: - Use the inter-language methods and syntax specified by the applicable language standard(s).
+For example, Fortran and Ada specify how to call C functions. - Understand the calling conventions of all languages used.

-- Use the inter-language methods and syntax specified by the applicable language standard(s).
-For example, Fortran and Ada specify how to call C functions. - Understand the calling conventions of all languages used. - For items comprising the inter-language interface: - Understand the data layout of all data types used. - Understand the return conventions of all languages used. - Ensure that the language in which error check occurs is the one that handles the error. - Avoid assuming that the language makes a distinction between upper case and lower case letters in identifiers. - Avoid using a special character as the first character in identifiers. - Avoid using long identifier names.
+- For items comprising the inter-language interface: - o Understand the data layout of all data types used. - o Understand the return conventions of all languages used. - o Ensure that the language in which error check occurs is the one that handles the error. - Avoid assuming that the language makes a distinction between upper case and lower case letters in identifiers. - o Avoid using a special character as the first character in identifiers. - o Avoid using long identifier names.

-In future standardization activities, the following items should be considered:

-• Standards committees should consider developing standard provisions for inter-language calling with languages most often used with their programming language.
+- 10 In future standardization activities, the following items should be considered: - Standards committees should consider developing standard provisions for inter-language calling with languages most often used with their programming language.

-6.47 Dynamically-linked Code and Self-modifying Code [NYY]
+13 6.47 Dynamically-linked Code and Self-modifying Code [NYY]

-Code that is dynamically linked may be different from the code that was tested.
-This may be the result of replacing a library with another of the same name or by altering an environment variable such as LD_LIBRARY_PATH on UNIX platforms so that a different directory is searched for the library file.
-Executing code that is different than that which was tested may lead to unanticipated errors or intentional malicious activity.
+- 15 Code that is dynamically linked may be different from the code that was tested.
+This may be the result of - 16 replacing a library with another of the same name or by altering an environment variable such as - 17 LD LIBRARY PATH on UNIX platforms so that a different directory is searched for the library file.
+Executing - 18 code that is different than that which was tested may lead to unanticipated errors or intentional malicious - 19 activity.

-On some platforms, and in some languages, instructions can modify other instructions in the code space.
-Historically self-modifying code was needed for software that was required to run on a platform with very limited memory.
-It is now primarily used (or misused) to hide functionality of software and make it more difficult to reverse engineer or for specialty applications such as graphics where the algorithm is tuned at runtime to give better performance.
-Self-modifying code can be difficult to write correctly and even more difficult to test and maintain correctly leading to unanticipated errors.
+- 20 On some platforms, and in some languages, instructions can modify other instructions in the code space. - 21 Historically self-modifying code was needed for software that was required to run on a platform with very limited - memory.
+It is now primarily used (or misused) to hide functionality of software and make it more difficult to - 23 reverse engineer or for specialty applications such as graphics where the algorithm is tuned at runtime to give - 24 better performance.
+Self-modifying code can be difficult to write correctly and even more difficult to test and - 25 maintain correctly leading to unanticipated errors.

-JSF AV Rule: 2
+27 JSF AV Rule: 2